oktagonia/oktagonia.github.io/docs/blog/lanlifshitz_1/notes.md

 $\vec{r}\_i$ and $\vec{v}\_i$ that describe the true motion of the system are those that satisfy
 $$\frac{\partial L}{\partial \vec{r}\_i} = \frac{\d}{\d t}\frac{\partial L}{\partial \vec{v}\_i}$$
-for all $0\leq i\leq N.$ Substituing our first result into the second we can see that
+for all $0\leq i\leq N.$ Substituting our first result into the second we can see that
 $$ -\frac{\partial U}{\partial \vec{r}\_i} = m\dot{\vec{v}}\_i ,$$
-which immedietly reminds us of Newton's second law.
+which immediately reminds us of Newton's second law.
 So to match this with our existing intuitions we define the *force* on the $i$th particle to be
 $\vec{F}\_i = -\partial U/\partial \vec{r}\_i.$ Going in the opposite direction,
 if $\vec{F}$ is not defined in terms of $\vec{r}$, then $U = -\vec{F}\cdot \vec{r}.$ So when we